louMoxy/project-nightingale/content/blogs/2020-a-year-in-research-part-one.md

 title = "2020 – A year in research!
 Part one"

 +++
+# 2020 – A year in research!
+Part one

 Hi everyone – if you are new to the blog, then welcome!
 I hope that everyone is keeping well and having a good weekend.

 Over the next couple of blog posts, we are going to run through some of the key research highlights for axial spondyloarthritis (axSpA) over the past year.
 And oh, what a year it has been!
 This first blog post will provide updates from January 2020 – March 2020.